emschu/oerc/README.md

 # OERC

-... is a short name for **OER-Collector**, which is a software project to store, view and search the program data of public-law ("öffentlich-rechtliche") TV stations in Germany, Austria and Switzerland.
+... is a software project to locally store, view and search the program data of public-law ("öffentlich-rechtliche") TV stations in Germany, Austria and Switzerland.

-This tool needs an external PostgreSQL database and some configuration parameters to do:
+`oerc` needs a single PostgreSQL database and some configuration options to get ready.

+While `oerc` is a command-line tool only, a built-in web application is provided for you at `127.0.0.1:8080` (*default*) if you run `oerc server`.

+### Commands
 - **Collecting TV program data** of 28 TV channels (`oerc fetch`)
 - **Search for interesting program** items by looking for your own keywords (`oerc search`)
 - Running an **HTTP backend server** to access program data in JSON format (`oerc server`)